Charles the Bold: Battle of Morat

-The battle was a total victory for the Swiss, and a slaughter of the fleeing Burgundian army ensued.
-Many retreated into Lake Morat and drowned.
-Some climbed the walnut trees, and were shot dead with arquebuses and hand cannons.
-The Swiss showed no mercy to men who surrendered.
-They killed knights, soldiers, and high officials alike.
-Charles himself fled with his men and rode for days until he reached Gex, Ain.
-The Milanese ambassador, Panigarola, reported that Charles laughed and made jokes after his defeat at Morat.
-He refused to believe he was defeated and continued to think God was on his side.
+The battle was a complete victory for the Swiss, followed by heavy slaughter of the fleeing Burgundian army.
+Many men drowned while retreating into Lake Morat, while others were shot with arquebuses and hand cannons after climbing walnut trees.
+The Swiss showed no mercy to men who surrendered, killing knights, soldiers, and high officials alike.
+Charles fled with his men and rode for days until he reached Gex, Ain.
+The Milanese ambassador, Panigarola, reported that Charles laughed and joked after the defeat.
+He refused to believe he had been beaten and continued to think God was on his side.